MicrosoftDocs/azure-reference-other/studio-module-reference/machine-learning-initialize-model.md

 You can think of the *untrained model* as a specification that you can apply to different input datasets.
 You might apply the same model specification to different data and get different results.
 Or, you can use the specification to retrain a model.
 You can then add new data.

-This article also describes the overall process for creating, training, evaluating, and scoring a model in Machine Learning Studio.
+This article also describes the overall process of creating, training, evaluating, and scoring a model in Machine Learning Studio.

 ## Create and use machine learning models in Machine Learning Studio